cheatsnake/backend-cheats/README.md

         > The layer responsible for data transfer.
 There are two important protocols: <br>
         >
         > -   [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) is a protocol that ensures reliable data transmission.
 TCP guarantees data delivery and preserves the order of the messages.
 This has an impact on the transmission speed.
 This protocol is used where data loss is unacceptable, such as when sending mail or loading web pages. <br>
         > -   [UDP](https://en.wikipedia.org/wiki/User_Datagram_Protocol) is a simple protocol with fast data transfer.
 It does not use mechanisms to guarantee the delivery and ordering of data.
-It is used e.g. in online games where partial packet loss is not crucial, but the speed of data transfer is much more important.
+It is used e.g., in online games where partial packet loss is not crucial, but the speed of data transfer is much more important.
 Also, requests to DNS servers are made through UDP protocol.
     -   [Session layer](https://en.wikipedia.org/wiki/Session_layer)
         > Responsible for opening and closing communications (sessions) between two devices.
 Ensures that the session stays open long enough to transfer all necessary data, and then closes quickly to avoid wasting resources.
     -   [Presentation layer](https://en.wikipedia.org/wiki/Presentation_layer)